The Digestive Enzyme Gummy Problem Nobody Warns You About

 The Takeaway for Brands

-If you’re considering a digestive enzyme gummy, don’t assume any manufacturer can do it.
+If you’re thinking about launching a digestive enzyme gummy, don’t assume any manufacturer can pull it off.
 Ask them how they handle the cold load window.
 Ask how they prevent protease from digesting the gummy base.
 Ask what their stability data looks like at six months.

 The digestive enzyme gummy is a triumph of engineering over biology.
 It’s not a simple mix.
 It’s a controlled cascade of chemical interruptions—designed so the enzyme survives the gummy, so it can do its job inside the consumer.
 That’s the difference between a manufacturer with a candy kitchen and a true formulation partner.

-At KorNutra, we specialize in complex formulations that others avoid.
-If you’re ready to build a digestive enzyme gummy that works from batch one to shelf end, we’re ready to help.
+At KorNutra, we handle the formulations most manufacturers run from.
+If you want a digestive enzyme gummy that works from day one to the end of shelf life, we’re ready to make it happen.

 ← Back to Blog